 What is an Auction?

-An auction is a system of buying and selling goods or services by offering them for bidding, allowing people to bid, and selling to the highest bidder.
+An auction is a system of buying and selling goods or services by offering them for bidding—allowing people to bid and selling to the highest bidder.
 The bidders compete against each other, with each subsequent bid being higher than the previous bid.
-Once an item is placed for sale, the auctioneer will start at a relatively low price, so as to attract a large number of bidders.
-The price increases each time someone makes a new, higher bid, until finally no other bidders are willing to offer more than the most recent bid, and the highest bidder takes the item.
+Once an item is placed for sale, the auctioneer will start at a relatively low price to attract a large number of bidders.
+The price increases each time someone makes a new, higher bid until finally, no other bidders are willing to offer more than the most recent bid, and the highest bidder takes the item.
 An auction is considered complete when the vendor accepts the highest bid offered and the buyer pays for the goods or services and takes possession of them.